Practice Areas

 Illegal cultivation and growing of marijuana is a serious criminal offense in Ohio.
 Marijuana is classified as a Schedule I substance in Ohio, which means that it has a high risk of addiction and dependency in addition to having a recognized medical value.
 In some states, growing marijuana is legal and is permitted for medicinal use.
 In Ohio, the growing, cultivation, production or manufacturing of marijuana in any form is strictly illegal.
 It is considered both a state and federal offense.
 Penalties typically include extensive prison time and fines, which can vary based the amount of marijuana involved and whether the offense occurred near a school or minor.

 Illegal cultivation and growing of marijuana is defined according to the Ohio Revised Code (ORC 2925.04) as anyone who knowingly cultivates, grows, manufactures or engages in the production of marijuana or substances containing marijuana.
 “Knowingly” means someone who purposefully conducts themselves in a way that they have the knowledge or intent to grow or cultivate marijuana.
+Our drug cultivation and manufacturing attorneys can help you understand your charges.

 Illegal Cultivation and Growing of Marijuana Penalties in Ohio